 In order to begin a recruitment, hiring departments submit a posting online through the Online Employment System.
 The Posting and Background Check Requirements Chart also indicates the minimum duration for a position must be posted.
 Once posted, review of applicant materials as well as selection occur within the Online Employment System.
 Training and reference materials in the use of the system are available here.

-A waiver of an EPA posting must be discussed with and approved by the Vice Provost for Institutional Equity and Diversity prior to offering the position to a candidate.
+A waiver of an EHRA posting must be discussed with and approved by the Vice Provost for Institutional Equity and Diversity prior to offering the position to a candidate.
 A hiring unit seeking to employ a candidate by requesting a waiver must include a memorandum of justification explaining why recruitment procedures should be waived.

 - Avoid a reduction-in-force